 News & Alerts

-- NEW: Effective May 26, 2015, spouses in H-4 status (but not dependent children) will become eligible for an Employment Authorization Document (EAD) as soon as the primary status holder in H-1B status has an approved I-140 (Immigrant Petition), or has been granted an H-1B extension beyond the standard maximum of 6 years.
+- As of May 26, 2015, spouses in H-4 status (but not dependent children) are eligible for an Employment Authorization Document (EAD) as soon as the primary status holder in H-1B status has an approved I-140 (Immigrant Petition), or has been granted an H-1B extension beyond the standard maximum of 6 years.
 More information >

 Study, Work, Travel Abroad